Gandi/hubot-phabs/README.md

     .phab new <project> <task title>
     .phab new <project> <task title> = <description>
         creates a new task in an arbitrary project.
         A project alias can also be used.
-        The new task will be created in the default column of the project board. the issuer of the command will be added in the list of subscribers for the newly created task.
+        The new task will be created in the default column of the project board.
+        The issuer of the command will be added in the list of subscribers for the newly created task.
         The <description> is optional, and will be used as description if provided
         NOTE: this call will record this Task id associated to you for 5 minutes